gerfra/GuetzliBG/README.md

 # GuetzliBG
-Guetzli batch gui, windows frontend for the program  Guetzli Perceptual JPEG encoder https://github.com/google/guetzli
+Guetzli batch gui, Windows frontend for the program  Guetzli Perceptual JPEG encoder https://github.com/google/guetzli, you can compress multiple images at once, read the guetzli output on the fly.